DrDrew717/reverse-int/README.md

     ```javascript
         throw new Error('Not implemented');
     ```
-    Implement the function by any way and verify your solution by running tests until the failed test become passed (green).

 8. Save the solution and run `npm test` in command line.
 9. You will see the number of passing and pending tests.